 Array objects give special treatment to a certain class of property names.
-A property name P (in the form of a string value) is an array index if and only if ToString(ToUint32(P)) is equal to P and ToUint32(P) is not equal to $2^{32}$ -1.
-Every Array object has a length property whose value is always a nonnegative integer less than $2^{32}$ .
+A property name P (in the form of a string value) is an array index if and only if ToString(ToUint32(P)) is equal to P and ToUint32(P) is not equal to $2^{32}$ .
+I. Every Array object has a length property whose value is always a nonnegative integer less than $2^{32}$ .
 The value of the length property is numerically greater than the name of every property whose name is an array index; whenever a property of an Array object is created or changed, other properties are adjusted as necessary to maintain this invariant.
-Specifically, whenever a property is added whose name is an array index; the length property is changed, if necessary, to be one more than the numeric value of that array index; and whenever the length property is changed, every property whose name is an array index into the length property is changed.
-The value of that array index is not smaller than the new length is automatically deleted.
+Specifically, whenever a property is added whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, other properties of the array index; and whenever the length property is changed.
 This constraint applies only to properties of the Array object itself and is unaffected by length or array index properties that may be inherited from its prototype.